SreejaVangapelli/2-D_quadrotor_Trajectory/README.md

-Note: This project was done as the part the course Reinfircement learning and optimal control for robotics and the quadrotor.py file was given by Professor Ludovic Righetti who taught the class.
+Note: This project was done as the part the course Reinforcement learning and optimal control for robotics.
+The quadrotor.py which describes the dynamics was given by Professor Ludovic Righetti as a part of the class.